 The use of estimates for performance metrics, including when upstream and downstream value chain data is included, is described in the individual accounting policies.
 Overall, metrics related to our own operations have a higher amount of primary data, while value chain metrics are often estimated and therefore have a higher level of measurement uncertainty.
 All assumptions and potential uncertainties are documented in the accounting policies.
-Forward-looking information, such as targets, are uncertain in nature and we refer to the section 'Forward-looking statements' on page 35 for further details.
+Forwardlooking information, such as targets, are uncertain in nature and we refer to the section 'Forward-looking statements' on page 35 for further details.

-Changes in preparation, presentation or due to specific circumstances Restatements of historical data due to reporting errors in previous periods, and/or changes to accounting policies, are only performed if the materiality threshold defined in our restatement guidelines is exceeded.
+Changes in preparation, presentation or due to specific circumstances

+Restatements of historical data due to reporting errors in previous periods, and/or changes to accounting policies, are only performed if the materiality threshold defined in our restatement guidelines is exceeded.
 Management provides the specific disclosures required by CSRD unless the information is not applicable or is considered immaterial to the decision-making of the primary users of the Sustainability statement.
 Restatements are primarily due to improvements in calculation methodology or new scientific evidence as we continuously work to improve the accuracy of our sustainability reporting.
-In entities, but this has not resulted in any restatements.
+In 2024, the organisational scope of some metrics was expanded to include all entities, but this has not resulted in any restatements.